grafana/metrictank/devdocs/expr.md

 Once the data is returned to the client, and the client is done using the returned data, it should call plan.Clean(), which returns all data back to the pool  (both input data or newly generated series, whether they made it into the final output or not).

-note that individual processing functions only request slices from the pool, they don't put anything on it. e.g. an avg of 3 series will create 1 new series (from pool), but won't put the 3 inputs back in the pool, because another processing step may require the same input data.

 function implementations:

-* must not modify existing slices or maps or other composite datastructures (at the time of writing, it's only slices/maps)
+* must not modify existing slices or maps or other composite datastructures (at the time of writing, it's only slices/maps), with the exception of FuncGet.
 * should use the pool to get new slices in which to store their new/modified datapoints.
 * should add said new slices into the cache so it can later be cleaned

+example: an averageSeries() of 3 series:
+* will create an output series value.
+* it will use a new datapoints slice, retrieved from pool, because the points will be different. also it will allocate a new meta section and tags map because they are different from the input series also.
+* won't put the 3 inputs back in the pool, because whoever allocated the input series was responsible for doing that. we should not add the same arrays to the pool multiple times.
+* It will however store the newly created series into the pool such that it can later be reclaimed.

 ## consolidateBy